Azure/FTALive-Sessions/content/networking/private-endpoints/security-and-routing.md

 - Limit inbound access to the subnet only to the resources that need access.
 - Create a low priority "Deny All" rule to deny access even from within the virtual network.
 - Place your Private Endpoints in to ASGs to apply consistent rules to the specific resources.
 You can add this by going to the Application security groups tab on the Private Endpoint in the Azure portal, and selecting the ASG from the drop down there.
-- Deny outbound access to the subnet of the Private Endpoint from other NSGs in the vnet for subnets that do not need access, to prevent unneeded access.
+- Deny outbound access to the subnet of the Private Endpoint from other NSGs in the VNET for subnets that do not need access, to prevent unneeded access.

 You can review some general network guidance for microsegmentation [here](https://learn.microsoft.com/security/zero-trust/deploy/networks#iv-network-segmentation-fully-distributed-ingressegress-cloud-micro-perimeters-and-deeper-micro-segmentation)